oliviertassinari/babel-plugin-transform-react-remove-prop-types/README.md

 - Not using that pattern in your souce code.
 If you do, explicitly **export** the `propTypes` to work around that limitation.
 - Not parsing the `node_modules`.
-If you do, test that things are still working before shipping into production.
+If you do, test that your code is still working before shipping into production.

 [eslint-plugin-react has a rule forbid-foreign-prop-types](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/forbid-foreign-prop-types.md) that can help you make this plugin safer to use.